Alfresco/docs-alfresco/transformation-engine/latest/install/index.md

 ## Installation

-The Document Transformation Engine is [installed in three parts]({% link transformation-engine/latest/install/zip.md %}) and also has an [SDK that can be installed]({% link transformation-engine/latest/install/sdk.md %}).
+The Document Transformation Engine is installed using an `msi` file or Docker Compose, for more see [Installation]({% link transformation-engine/latest/install/msi.md %}) and also has an [SDK that can be installed]({% link transformation-engine/latest/install/sdk.md %}).